The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Everyday Spending: Up to 10x Rewards on Travel

-After you’ve earned the welcome bonus, you’ll continue to rack up travel rewards quickly on everyday spending:
+After you’ve earned the welcome bonus, you’ll continue to rack up travel rewards quickly on everyday spending with the following earning rates:

-5x rewards on airfare is also on par with the industry standard, matching the rate offered by the Amex US Platinum Card.
+5x rewards on airfare is also on par with the industry standard, matching the rate offered by the The Platinum Card®.

 10x rewards on hotels is an incredible rate, far exceeding the value of the rewards you’d earn by using co-branded Marriott Bonvoy, Hilton Honors, or World of Hyatt credit cards.
 If you’re not particularly loyal to one hotel program and would prefer to earn flexible rewards, you might benefit more with the Venture X card (although you may not get elite status benefits by booking through Capital One Travel).